Italy's Best Mozzarella di Bufala

 On this mid-July morning, the buffalo appear content.
 A number of them are lined up at the far end of the barn at a long trough, in anticipation of their morning meal.
 Others are lounging on large padded rubber mats that are arranged in rows.
 A few more have queued up to take their turn at either of two massage stations—yes, massage stations.
 These are mechanical arms outfitted with enormous twirling bristle rollers.
 One at a time, the buffalo stand at a machine while a roller runs over their back and neck.

-Welcome to Tenuta Vannulo, a 500-acre buffalo dairy just north of the famous ruins of Paestum, in Campania.
+Welcome to Tenuta Vannulo, a 500-acre buffalo dairy in Capaccio just north of the famous ruins of Paestum, in Campania.
 The farm, which has four barns like the one I described, houses 600 (mostly female) water buffalo, half of which are giving milk at any one time.
 The animals, all raised on organic feed grown and mixed on the property, produce enough milk to make more than 800 pounds of hand-pulled mozzarella every day, plus ricotta, yogurt, and other dairy delicacies.

 To say that this place is state-of- the-art is almost an understatement; yet the philosophy behind the operation is simple: “If the animals are well, if they are free of stress, then the milk they give us is high quality,” says Antonio (Tonino) Palmieri, who owns and runs the farm with his wife, Caterina, and their three grown children.